-- FY2018-2021 TIP.
-Maintain the four-year Transportation Improvement Program and adopt amendments as appropriate throughout the fiscal year. - Adopt FY2021-FY2024 TIP.
-Coordinate with CTDOT to adopt and, after adopted, maintain and adopt amendments as appropriate. - Local Accident Reduction Program.
-Prepare applications, as appropriate, for CTDOT review in association with interested municipalities (April 2020 and April 2021). - FTA Section 5310 Program Priorities.
-Review and approval of grants, in conjunction with CTDOT (April 2020 and April 2021). - New regional transportation safety plan (Anticipated adoption FY 20).
+- FY2021-2024 TIP.
+Maintain the four-year Transportation Improvement Program and adopt amendments as appropriate throughout the fiscal year. - Adopt FY2024-FY2027 TIP.
+Coordinate with CTDOT to adopt and, after adopted, maintain and adopt amendments as appropriate. - Local Accident Reduction Program or as amended.
+Prepare applications, as appropriate, for CTDOT review in association with interested municipalities (April 2022 and April 2023). - FTA Section 5310 Program Priorities.
+Review and approval of grants, in conjunction with CTDOT (April 2022 and April 2023). - Potential regional transportation safety plan (Awaiting CTDOT answers to SCRCOG concerns).